Team503/SwiftMediaStack/README.md

 * NZBget for Usenet groups
 * Hydra and Jackett for additional indexer support
 * MusicBrainz for indexing music to support headphones

+Running standalone is:

+* Nginx for reverse proxy and certbot for Let's Encrypt support

 The instructions all are designed to run with Ubuntu 16.04 LTS, but can probably work with most any distro with only minor changes.